 Let’s admit it, we all put on and take off our running shoes with the shoelaces tied.
-Our little effort to lift a finger and untie the laces don’t do your shoes any favor.
+Our little effort to untie the laces don’t do our shoes any favor.

 Keeping your shoes tied before and after wearing them can affect your shoes’ heels.
 It can result in getting them stretched out, which can become unfit for your feet.

 Make sure always to untie your laces to extend your running shoes’ lives.
 It only takes a few seconds to get them undone—it’s not rocket science!

 Clean your running shoes regularly if you want to extend their lives.

 You know those people who are so fastidious about their clothes that they don’t want a speck of dust to land on them?
 Yep, you’re going to have to join that club if you want your running shoes to last longer.

 Keep your shoes clean to revive them like the day you first bought them.
 Wipe off any dirt, mud, or water you see on your footwear.
 Pull off any pebbles that get stuck on your shoes’ soles.